laratable/laratable/README.md

-# Styling
+# Styling and Theming

 Since it's just a wrapper for your tables, you can use whatever styles you already have.

 Just for the sake of practicality, this guide uses Bootstrap 4.

 Don't feel shy to use the CSS framework you love!